Italian Amaretti Cookies

-- 1 teaspoon pure almond extract or pure vanilla if you don’t like it
+- 1 teaspoon pure almond extract , or vanilla if you don’t like it

-- Pre-heat oven to 350F.
+- Preheat the oven to 350F.
 In a bowl, mix the almond flour and sugar and set aside.
 In a separate bowl, whisk the egg-whites until they are white and foamy for about 1-2 minutes.

 - Dip each cookie ball into powdered sugar and place them on your baking sheet lined with parchment paper.
 Flatten each cookie gently with your fingers or the back of a spoon.

-- You can also roll them into a ball and then roll into a thick short rope and make a half-moon shape and dip in crushed almond slices, and then add powdered sugar on top.
+- You can also roll them into a ball and then roll into a thick short rope and make a half-moon shape and then dip it crushed almond slices, and then add powdered sugar on top.
 You can also make half-moons and leave them plain as well.

 - Bake at 350F for 20 minutes or until light golden bottoms.
 Let them cool and place them in a glass Tupperware as they will be delicious even 2-3 days before Christmas.
 Enjoy and share with your loved ones!